pantelis/artificial-intelligence/README.md

 If you'd like to develop and/or build the data-science book, you should:

 1. Clone this repository
-2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
+2. Launch the devcontainer via vscode dev container extension and run `poetry shell` to lauch the virtual environment `ai-book-py3.9`
 3. (Optional) Edit the books source files located in the `artificial_intelligence/` directory
-4. Run `jupyter-book clean artificial_intelligence/` to remove any existing builds
+4. (Optional) Run `jupyter-book clean artificial_intelligence/` to remove any existing builds
+5. Run `sphinx-autobuild --host 0.0.0.0 artificial_intelligence artificial_intelligence/_build/html` for interactive editing and liveview.
-5. Run `jupyter-book build artificial_intelligence/`
+6. (Optiona) Run `jupyter-book build artificial_intelligence/` for an offline build

 A fully-rendered HTML version of the book will be built in `artificial_intelligence/_build/html/`.